 AMY: So what do most nonprofits forget when choosing donor management software?

 LAUREN: It takes time to implement, even before you go live.
 You need to clean your data up, for example.
 If it is not clean, you may need to spend months backtracking information.
 It also takes maintenance, and you need to budget for that.
 We have a full-time person at OneOC, but smaller organizations may have someone part-time or they might have an outside consultant.

 AMY: What positive outcomes have you seen resulting from OneOC and other nonprofits implementing donor management software?

 LAUREN: Our staff is more focused and better utilizes their time.
 Also, it has created more organizational continuity and accountability, with everyone being able to see the same information in one place.
 Everyone can help each other stay on track.

 AMY: Thanks, Lauren.
 I learned a lot, and I hope our readers did too!

-Amy Eybsen, CPA, has more than eight years of public accounting experience and is a manager within the Green Hasson Janks Assurance and Advisory Practice.
-Amy provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries within…Learn More
+Amy Eybsen, CPA, has 10 years of public accounting experience and is a manager within the Green Hasson Janks Assurance and Advisory Practice.
+Amy provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries within the greater…Learn More

 An independent member of HLB International, a worldwide network of accounting firms and business advisors.
 Learn More